 Don’t Buy the Quick Mill Silvano If…

 - Steam pressure is important to you: Steaming with the Silvano is slow and steady.
-If you’re looking for something with a bit more oomph, check out either the Quick Mill Andreja heat exchanger espresso machine, which can crank out a ton of pressure with its 1.8-litre boiler.
-Or opt for the slightly less expensive Anita, with a 1.6-liter boiler.
+If you’re looking for something with a bit more oomph, check out either the Quick Mill Andreja heat exchanger espresso machine, which can crank out a ton of pressure with its 1.8-liter boiler.
+Or opt for the slightly less expensive Quick Mill Anita, with a 1.6-liter boiler.

 - You don’t care about milk-based drinks: The steam bank on the Silvano is great, but if milky drinks aren’t your thing, opt for a more traditional single boiler instead.
 You’ll get a better bang for your buck.
 For example, the similarly priced Quick Mill Alexia features a PID controller for temperature and an E61 group head.
 Or you can save money by opting for a more traditional single, boiler entry-level model like the Rancilio Silvia.